Expanding Text from Right to Left while Exporting Excel File to HTML with JavaScript via C++

 const version = CellsHelper.version;

-// Save workbook in html format
+// Save the workbook in HTML format

 const outputData = wb.save(SaveFormat.Html);